The Bees (English band): History

 The Bees supported Oasis in 2005, and Madness in December 2007 during their Christmas tour, and supported Paul Weller in the UK on selected dates of his "Winter Arena Tour".

 In 2010, The Bees performed a set for The Sun, covering "We Speak No Americano" and playing songs from their album, Every Step's A Yes.
 Paul Butler appeared on stage at the Glastonbury Festival in 2010 with Devendra Banhart, after performing two sets of their own.

 In 2011, The Bees supported Fleet Foxes on their UK tour.

 One of the influences the Bees have cited is the mind-altering drink called ayahuasca.
 Butler came to drink this plant medicine with shamans in Peru after being introduced to it by Banhart.
 "The whole thing has brought a lot of joy into my life.
 I think this kind of cleansing helps with your natural rhythm.
 Everyone has a song within them or a rhythm that is individual and personal only to you … and this kind of activity unlocks that."

 In 2018, Fletcher and Parkin announced that they had formed a new group, 77:78.
 Their debut album Jellies was released through Heavenly Recordings on 5 July 2018.

+In 2019, actor Martin Freeman cited The Bees' 2004 album Free the Bees as his favourite 00s album in a show for BBC Radio 6 Music.

+In 2022, the band's guitarist Kris Birkin appeared on the lineup for the second edition of Drumming and Strumming for Shanklin Theatre, a virtual charity concert raising money for Shanklin Theatre on the Isle of Wight.